MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 }
 ```

-In this ''%%Draw%%'' method, we start by clearing the screen with a black color.
+In this <b>`Draw`</b> method, we start by clearing the screen with a black color.
 Then, we set up our shader parameters such as the world, view, and projection matrices, along with the diffuse color.
 We also configure the rasterizer state to ensure proper rendering.

 Next, we set the vertex buffer to define the geometry we want to draw.
-Finally, within the loop iterating over each pass of our shader technique, we apply the shader and use ''%%DrawPrimitives%%'' to render the triangle defined by our vertex buffer.
+Finally, within the loop iterating over each pass of our shader technique, we apply the shader and use <b>`DrawPrimitives`</b> to render the triangle defined by our vertex buffer.

-In this method call, ''%%PrimitiveType.TriangleList%%'' specifies the type of primitive being drawn, which in this case is a triangle.
-The second parameter, ''%%0%%'', indicates the starting index in the vertex buffer from which vertices will be fetched for drawing.
-Lastly, ''%%1%%'' specifies the number of primitives to draw.
+In this method call, <b>`PrimitiveType.TriangleList`</b> specifies the type of primitive being drawn, which in this case is a triangle.
+The second parameter, <b>`0`</b>, indicates the starting index in the vertex buffer from which vertices will be fetched for drawing.
+Lastly, <b>`1`</b> specifies the number of primitives to draw.
 Here, we're drawing a single triangle, but this number can be increased to draw multiple primitives.
 This method is crucial for converting vertex data into visual geometry on the screen.

 With this setup, our triangle should now be displayed on the screen using the specified shader and parameters.